Explorew/maven-dependency-downloader/README.md

 The Equals method of Artifact Class only check if groupId and artifactId are equal.
 Because maven does not pull the same artifact twice.
 If already collected (in a different version) it should be considered covered, and not get re-downloaded.

+ > Known issue: Currently the MDD can not properly handle artefacts with property controlled version overrides (with exception to spring boot, which is hard coded in [```Util.java```](src/main/java/yizhong/ding/mavendependencydownloader/Util.java)